ruggeri/tech-notes/math/lagrange.md

     f(x) - \lambda g(x)

 That is, it wants `\grad f(x) - \lambda \grad g(x) = 0`.
 This is the
 case at any price `\lambda`.
-However, at some prices `\lambda` you will choose to polute.
+However, at some prices `\lambda` you will choose to pollute.
 The government wants to enforce `g(x) = 0`, which is an additional constraint.

-One way to express this contraint is that the partial of `\lambda g(x)` wrt `\lambda` is zero.
+One way to express this constraint is that the partial of `\lambda g(x)` wrt `\lambda` is zero.
 That is really just a stupid restatement of `g(x) = 0`; it says nothing new.
 This does admit a new interpretation, though: that your firm is insensitive to small